React theming with emotion

 For this page we will need 4 components:

-• the Sky for the background
+for the background - the

-• a Title to show some instructions
+to show some instructions - an

-• an App to put it all together
+to put it all together

 The root component will basically be just: